 About the Law School

-The University of Massachusetts School of Law – Dartmouth has been provisionally approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association effective June 8, 2012.
+UMass Law is fully accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association.
 The Section of Legal Education may be contacted at 321 North Clark Street, Chicago, IL 60610, by fax to (312) 988-5681, by phone at (312) 988-6738, or by email.

 The law school is part of the University of Massachusetts Dartmouth, which is fully accredited by the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC).

-For more information about UMass School of Law, please visit the law school.
+For more information about UMass Law, please visit the law school.